A Consumer's Guide to Ohio's Area Code Update

 Those solutions typically take one of two forms: a geographic split or an overlay.
 A geographic split occurs when the geographic area of an existing area code is divided into two or more new areas, each having an area code of its own.

-Once approved, the new code is announced to the public.
-A permissive dialing period is typically used to introduce the code or the old code can be dialed interchangeably for a trial period until the new code is implemented permanently.
+Once approved, the new area code is announced to the public.
+A permissive dialing period is typically used to introduce it, or the old area code can be dialed interchangeably for a trial period until it is implemented permanently.
 This allows consumers and businesses to adjust and prepare for the change.

-After a few introductory months, dialing the new code becomes mandatory.
-People who dial the old area code at this point will receive an error recording or a wrong number.
+After a few introductory months, dialing the new area code becomes mandatory.
+People who dial the old area code at this point will receive an error recording or a wrong number message.

 If Your Area Code Changes

-Be certain to inform your friends and family and update your records.
-Contact your bank, credit card companies, place of employment, etc. to let them know of the change.
+Consumers should inform their friends and family and update their records.
+In addition, financial institutions, credit card companies, places of employment, etc. should be notified of the change.

 Businesses will need to publicize the change.
 They may also need to look into reprogramming office equipment.
 In the past, an area code was required to carry a ‘1’ or ‘0’ as its middle digit, but the network was reprogrammed to allow any combination of numbers to be used.